Diffusion processes and the asymptotic bulk gap probability for the real Ginibre ensemble: Introduction

 \section{Introduction}

 For a point process on the line, a natural statistical quantity is the probability distribution for consecutive spacings between points.
 As an example, suppose the point process is a perfect gas in equilibrium with density $\rho$.
 Then the probability density function for the distribution of consecutive spacings, $p_0(s)$ say, is given by the Poisson distribution $p_0(s) = \rho e^{-\rho s}$, $s \ge 0$.
-A feature of the Poisson distribution is that it is a maximum for zero separation, telling us that particles in a perfect gas tend to clump, while it decays exponentially at large separation.
+A feature of the Poisson distribution is that it is a maximum for zero separation, telling us that particles in a perfect gas tend to clump, while there is exponential decay at large separation.

 Our interest is in $p_0(s)$ for point process defined by the real eigenvalues of real standard Gaussian random matrices (matrices from the real Ginibre ensemble \cite{Gi65}, to be abbreviated rG below).
 The interest in $p_0(s)$ for eigenvalues of random matrices goes back to Wigner in the 1950's (see \cite{Po65} and references therein).
 The problem being addressed was that of providing a theoretical explanation for the statistical properties of highly excited states of certain heavy nuclei, in sectors specified by definite quantum numbers.
 A significant property of the energy levels is that they can be unfolded, which means scaled by the mean spacing to get parameter independent probability distributions, and in particular a parameter independent form of $p_0(s)$.
 In relation to the latter Wigner hypothesized the functional form